 The incredible finale to the SUNDAY TIMES bestselling SEVEN DEVILS

-THE MOST-WANTED REBELS IN THE UNIVERSE ARE THE ONLY ONES WHO CAN SAVE IT
+THE MOST-WANTED REBELS IN THE GALAXY ARE THE ONLY ONES WHO CAN SAVE IT

 After an ambush leaves the Novantae resistance in tatters, the survivors scatter across the galaxy.
 Wanted by two great empires, the bounty on any rebel's head is enough to make a captor filthy rich.
-And the seven devils?
+And the Seven Devils?
 Biggest score of them all.
-To avoid attacks, the crew of Zelus scavenge for supplies on long-abandoned Tholosian outposts.

-Not long after the remnants of the rebellion settle briefly on Fortuna, Ariadne gets a message with unimaginable consequences: the Oracle has gone rogue.
+The Devils take refuge on Fortuna where Ariadne gets a message with unimaginable consequences: the Oracle has gone rogue.
 In a planned coup against the Empire's new ruler, the AI has developed a way of mass programming citizens into mindless drones.
-The Oracle's demand is simple: the AI wants its daughter Ariadne back at any cost.
+The Oracle's demand is simple: it wants its daughter Ariadne back at any cost.

 Time for an Impossible to Infiltrate mission: high chance of death, low chance of success.
-The devils will have to use their unique skills, no matter the sacrifice, and pair up with old enemies.
+The Devils will have to use their unique skills, no matter the sacrifice, even if that means teaming up with old enemies.
 Their plan?
 Get to the heart of the Empire.
 Destroy the Oracle.
 Burn it all to the ground.

 Elizabeth May is a professional photographer who has worked for an array of magazines and publishing houses.
 She is currently living in Edinburgh where she is studying anthropology while writing her next novel.

 You can learn more at www.elizabethmaywrites.co.uk or by following @_ElizabethMay on twitter.